codeforamerica/recordtrac/readme/redeploy.md

 ## Redeploy
 RecordTrac is an open source project, and we'd love for you to use it yourself!

-It's worth repeating here that the processes RecordTrac supports - managing public record requests - are a core agency function.
+It's worth repeating here (see [Groundwork](/groundwork) above) that the processes RecordTrac supports - managing public record requests - are a core agency function.
 RecordTrac should be deployed only under an agency's explicit approval and direct guidance.
 There are two types of skills required to redeploy RecordTrac:

-*  An agency employee with a policy or legal background who can translate the appropriate laws for RecordTrac.
+*  An agency employee with a policy or legal background - someone who can translate the appropriate laws for RecordTrac.
+This may likely be someone in the Clerk's or Attorney's office who already has knowledge of how the agency deals with public records.
+For instance, RecordTrac needs to know how long the agency has to respond to a request.
 *  A semi-technical user — someone with experience using a terminal or command prompt - should be able to get RecordTrac up and running in a relatively short amount of time (less than a day).

-To maintain RecordTrac after the initial deployment, an agency will also need people with the following skills:
+After the initial deployment, RecordTrac will need ongoing maintenance.
+This can be done by the agnecy itself or through a qualified contractor(s).
+Here are the recommended skills:

 *   Python development, mid-level
 *   Front end development (HTML, CSS, JavaScript), low-level

 Using the recommended deployment instructions below, the technical operating costs (hosting and other services) should total about $100 per month.
+Maintenance service costs are in addition to the technical costs, and may depend on location and skill.

 If you have problems using RecordTrac, please [open an issue on GitHub](https://github.com/codeforamerica/recordtrac/issues) and let us know what problems or difficulties you encountered in as much detail as you can.